comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

 #.
 Exercise 4.4.
 Fixed the tests for solve_L and solve_U.
 #.
 Exercise 4.8.
 There was a spurious ] in the test.
 #.
 Exercise 4.9 and 4.10.
 Use linalg.norm in the test.
 #.
 Exercise 5.9.
-I removed the last condition as it isn't correct.
+I removed the last test condition as it isn't correct.
+#.
+Exercise 5.10.
+I updated one of the test conditions.
+#.
+Exercise 5.11.
+I updated one of the test conditions.